 This investigation revealed no evidence of politicization (roughly "write this analysis this way to support this political assertion")467 by anyone in the I&A chain of command or DHS Secretary's office.
-However, did make other attempts to controvert the collection-analysis process.
+However, Mr. Murphy did make other attempts to controvert the collection-analysis process.
 Particularly illuminative was the promulgation of the term "Violent Antifa Anarchists Inspired" (VAAI).

-As discussed by the events of the summer into context.
-In many conversations, violent protesters in Portland were connected to or motivated by ANTIFA.
-This may have made sense to based on his own beliefs, but I&A did not have collections (evidence) to show it Notwithstanding this feedback from , on July 25, 2020, sent an email to his senior leadership instructing them that henceforth, the violent opportunists in Portland were to be reported as VAAI, unless the intel "show[ed] something different." stated
+As discussed by several intelligence analysts, to understand the genesis for VAAI, one must take the events of the summer into context.
+In many conversations, Mr. Murphy stated that the violent protesters in Portland were connected to or motivated by ANTIFA.
+This may have made sense to Mr. Murphy based on his own beliefs, but I&A did not have collections (evidence) to show it and absent reporting or some other evidence on motivation, I&A analysts could not ascribe motivation to the violent actors as Mr. Murphy expected.
+Mr. Murphy would tell the analysts to cite to existing OSIRs as evidence of the motivation, but the OSIRs did not draw a connection to ANTIFA.
+For weeks, the analysts had been telling Mr. Murphy that because ANTIFA was not in the collection, it could not be put into the analysis.
+Notwithstanding this feedback from the I&A analysts, on July 25, 2020, Mr. Murphy sent an email to his senior leadership instructing them that henceforth, the violent opportunists in Portland were to be reported as VAAI, unless the intel "show[ed] . . . something different."
+The analysts stated